What Steve Eats

 stack of banana pancakes with blueberries

-Buckwheat flour is an underappreciated grain that happens to make delicious pancakes.
+Buckwheat flour is an underappreciated grain that makes delicious pancakes.
 In French Canadian culture, it's used to make a specific type of pancake called ployes, which I often enjoyed as a kid at my grandparents' house.
 They often served them as a side to roast dinners, though I always liked them best topped with a little butter and sugar.

-Those buckwheat pancakes were more like crepes, while this recipe, full of bananas and blueberries, is of the traditional American breakfast pancake variety.
+Those buckwheat pancakes were more like crepes, while this recipe, full of bananas and blueberries, is a traditional American breakfast pancake.
 They're not the light and fluffy kind you get from a mix.
 Instead, they're more rustic and fruity.

 Jump to: